inlab-geo/espresso/docs/source/contribute.rst

          commit
          commit

-4. Next, create a local copy of your ITP repository using ''clone'' (Github slang for download)::
+4. Next, create a local copy of your ITP repository using "clone" (Github slang for download)::

      git clone https://github.com/YOUR_GITHUB_ACCOUNT/inversion-test-problems.git

-   replacing ``YOUR_GITHUB_ACCOUNT`` with your own account.
+   replacing YOUR_GITHUB_ACCOUNT with your own account.